spinnaker-hackathon/gardening/README.md

 If you post an idea, you have a choice:
   * you can act as the team lead OR
+  * you can find and nominate a team lead for your project

+The team lead must:
-  * you can find and nominate a team lead for your project The team lead is responsible for creating a new repository inside the [`spinnaker-hacakthon`](https://github.com/organizations/spinnaker-hackathon) organization.
-Use the string in your Slack channel name ("#gardening-idea-__XXXXXXX__") for your repository name to make it easy for other participants to find the project.
-Team leads should also ensure that a descriptive README file anchors the project, as this will help the community to understand your amazing concept and implementation ideas.
+  * Create a new repository inside the [`spinnaker-hacakthon`](https://github.com/organizations/spinnaker-hackathon) organization.
+Use the string from your Slack channel name ("#gardening-idea-__XXXXXXX__") for your repository name to make it easy for other participants to find the project.
+  * Ensure that a descriptive README file anchors the project.
+This is your project proposal and will help the community to understand your amazing concept and implementation ideas.

 If you're interested in a posted idea or repository in `spinnaker-hackathon`, visit the channel to find out if a team is forming.
+If you need to recruit teammates, try posting in __#gardening-general__ about the skills you're looking for.

+## How will we propose project ideas to potential teammates?
+To maximize our hack time, we will begin pitching projects and forming teams in advance of April 9.
+First, ideas should be shared in slack and recorded in the [Project Ideas Wiki](https://github.com/spinnaker-hackathon/gardening/wiki/Project-Ideas).
+Once you've committed to an idea and created a repository for it, use the repo's README file to propose your project.
+Images and YouTube videos are welcome aids for explaining your idea.

+Use __#gardening-general__ posts, Twitter, or any other means you like to recruit teammate(s).

 ## Do I need to build something production-ready to participate?
 A top goal of this event: build the community and give participants a chance to get to know each other.
 Your team isn't required to build something that’s fully working.
 If you get halfway through a project and it no longer makes sense, you will have likely learned a lot and made connections.
 Stay and hang out!
 While we're sure to come out with some useful plugins, this is supposed to be fun, not necessarily feature complete.